Idol Death Game TV: Gameplay

 The player plays as one idol appearing in the "Dream of Dream" event, experiencing the game from that character's point of view.
 Depending on the character they choose, Idol Death Game TV's plotline changes accordingly.
 The game features exploration, judging, and "Death Concert" elements.
 During exploration, players search for items throughout each stage and share information with other idols, raising their own spirits while lowering those of their opponents.
 During the judging parts, the player and other idols are judged based upon their dancing and performance, with the last-placed idol heading to the "Death Concert".
-During "Death Concert", idols whom again fail are killed.
+During "Death Concert", idols who again fail are killed.
 However, by clearing the trials of Doripaku, defeated characters can be revived.
 The player's own actions change which characters survive.
 Thus, they can replay the game multiple times with different characters.

 "Dream Coins" serves as the in-game currency of Idol Death Game TV and are required to win a "Death Concert" as well as to receive judgement for each stage.
-They can also be used to purchase items which helps the player to avoid elimination.
+They can also be used to purchase items which helps the player evade elimination.
 "Dream Coins" are obtained by searching the mansions and talking to other idols.
 After a certain amount of time, players also receive "Dream Coins" based on the number of fans they have.
 Plays can also steal "Dream Coins" from their competitors by participating in "Baku Royale"s, a one-on-one battle with another idol where the player aims to combine "Bakuro Words" (Exposure Words) and hit their opponent with a scandal which may put an end to their opponent's idol career.
 Doripaku judges who wins and hurls bombs at the loser.

 The objective of Idol Death Game TV is to be the last idol standing, winning the judging of each stage whilst entertaining the audience, thus allowing them to become the central idol of "Project 47".
 Each character has a genre that they excel in when it comes to singing and dancing.
 The game is lost when the player loses a "Death Concert".